April 13, 2022

 That's why many services have started to ask for a second form of verification before letting someone access their account, which is usually inputting a one-time code or clicking on a pop-up on their mobile device.
 Microsoft estimates that MFA can prevent even 99.9% of account attacks.

 However, scammers have found their way around those defenses as well.
 For example, they are known for sending "confirmation" messages to their victims.
 Then cybercriminals can intercept SMS or email OTP codes by tricking users into typing them into fraudulent websites.

 For some companies, using more than two verification methods when authenticating customers is the answer.
 Technically, the more verification steps, the lower the chances that a hacker will succeed because they are unlikely to be able to pass all stages of authentication.
 On the other hand, forcing the user to perform multiple tasks just to get verified is an easy way to frustrate them.

 How about replacing one of the verification methods with voice biometrics, though?
 By doing so, your company can provide a much higher level of security without adversely affecting the user experience.

 Customers wouldn't have to share their personal data over the phone or answer a series of questions in order to identify themselves.
-Three seconds is all a biometric system needs to find out whether a caller is an actual customer or someone attempting to impersonate one.
+A few seconds is all a speaker identification technology needs to find out whether a caller is an actual customer or someone attempting to impersonate one.
 And even if a scammer manages to intercept an OTP code or set their own device as the main one for receiving phone notifications, verifying the user's voice would still be required in order to complete the authentication process.
 That means there's a much lower chance that they would be able to falsely identify themselves successfully and cause any damage.

 Ease the Re-Verification Process